ccalvin97/calvin-s-project/GAN and VAE/README.md

 Implementation of _Generative Adversarial Network_ with a MLP generator and discriminator.
 Paper: https://arxiv.org/abs/1406.2661.

-**Conclusion**: It is hard to train the model in order to control both discriminator and generator and Mode Collapse will eastily happen.
+**Conclusion**: It is hard to train the model in order to control both discriminator and generator and Mode Dropping will eastily happen.
 Please see the picture below.

 **Results**
 <div align="center">